- March 9, 2016

 Decay Under A Crown?
 Deadly!

 A properly placed crown won’t leave room for bacteria to get in, but that secure fit isn’t always permanent.
-Crowns have to be attached to your teeth with cement, and over time that cement can wear away and leave tiny channels between your crown and tooth.
+Crowns on teeth have to be attached with cement, and over time that cement can wear away and leave tiny channels between your crown and tooth.
 It doesn’t take much space for bacteria to get in and start working its way under the crown.

 The scariest part about a cavity beneath a crown is that it’s really hard to notice them.
 In many cases the problem isn’t even detected until the crown has completely fallen off!
 If decay is bad enough it could be impossible to replace the crown at all!